About our SID activities

 ChildSafeNet also conducts "Parenting in the Digital Age" training workshops to equip parents with the knowledge and skills required to make the internet safer for their children.

-• Awareness raising: ChildSafeNet uses innovative and creative approaches for the protection of children and young people in the digital age.
-In order to reach focused beneficiary groups, ChildSafeNet produces and disseminate awareness and advocacy videos, motion graphics, radio programmes, animations and publications.
+Awareness raising: ChildSafeNet uses innovative and creative approaches for the protection of children and young people in the digital age.
+In order to reach focused beneficiary groups, ChildSafeNet produces and disseminates awareness and advocacy videos, motion graphics, radio programmes, animations and publications.

 ChildSafeNet advocates with the government, police, media, civil society organisations and the private sector, to push for cyber safety for them to take more seriously, and to remind these stakeholder groups of their responsibility to make the internet safer for children and young people.
 ChildSafeNet urges duty-bearers to allocate adequate financial and human resources towards developing and implementing effective mechanisms to protect children and young people online.
-ChildSafeNet uses its knowledge base, evidence from cases, as well as research findings, to explain the trends and magnitude of the issue related to internet safety in Nepal.
+ChildSafeNet uses its knowledge base, evidence from cases, and research findings to explain the trends and magnitude of the issue related to internet safety in Nepal.